History of TMA

-Turnaround Management Association (TMA) is a global non-profit organization comprised of turnaround and corporate renewal professionals with more than 8,300 members in 55 chapters including 32 in North America.
+Turnaround Management Association (TMA) is a global non-profit organization comprised of turnaround and corporate renewal professionals with almost 10,000 members in 54 chapters including 34 in North America.
 TMA is headquartered in Chicago and provides two conferences per year, membership benefit programmes, and the Journal of Corporate Renewal–the leading publication for professionals in the corporate renewal industry.

 A Vision to Serve our Members and Clients

 TMA's vision is to be the leading international association of professionals who assist businesses in managing periods of dramatic change and help to improve their business performance.
 We provide value to our members in the form of: